ElowenWangWeiyu/2d-random-walk/README.md

 ## Example Output

-Here’s an example of a 2D random walk with 100 steps:
+Here’s an example of a 2D random walk with 100 steps: ![Example Random Walk] example plot of a 2d random walk trajectory with 100 steps.png

 ## Dependencies
 - Python 3.x